jenkinsci/electricflow-plugin/README.md

 # Supported Pipeline Steps

-Following pipeline steps are available in CloudBees Flow Plugin.
+Following pipeline steps are available in CloudBees CD Plugin.

-## Call REST API of CloudBees Flow
+## Call REST API of CloudBees CD

-This integration allows you to call the CloudBees Flow REST API.
+This integration allows you to call the CloudBees CD REST API.
 Similar post build action is available.